 Wereyane’s solar-powered pumping system.

-I am so inspired by the different leaders I met.
-They are paving the way for the next generation, and I am grateful for their generosity in sharing their stories, goals, challenges, and cups of Café Touba with me.
-I also want to thank the CREATE! team, whom I am constantly learning from, for so kindly welcoming me in Senegal.
+The journey introduced me to extraordinary women who are blazing a trail for the generations that follow, and I am deeply grateful for their willingness to share their stories, ambitions, challenges, and cups of Café Touba with me.
+I also want to thank the CREATE! team, whom I am constantly learning from, for so kindly welcoming me to Senegal.
 I am certainly coming home with a full heart.